-If a size is not your primary concern then probably most projectors and televisions satisfy the need for better image quality.
+If size is not your primary concern then probably most projectors and televisions satisfy the need for better image quality.
 The change from 720p/1080p to 4k does not appeal that much to the normal person.
 Some even think that there is only a slight difference between an SD and an HD image.

-With a compact projector sat on the coffee table just a few meters from the wall, there’s nothing to get in the way between you and the screen.
+With a compact projector sitting on the coffee table just a few meters from the wall, there’s nothing to get in the way between you and the screen.
 Hence, they are far better traveling companions for work and recreation than TVs.

 4: Shipping & Transportation

 Due to their compact size and less weight, projectors are cheaper to transport.
 Surprisingly, some even come with the choice of a free home delivery service.
 Whereas, the delicate nature and bulkiness of TVs make them an expensive option for shipping to the desired destination.

 Setting up a projector does not require professional skills.
 This user-friendly feature will enable you to even re-locate it without any nuisance.
 Moreover, the startup cost is a small amount of some other huge screen 3D Vision arrangement.
 Flat screens on the other hand require professionals for their installation and moving them from one place to another seems a cumbersome task.